How It Works

 At its core, the system works as follows:

-3. The recipient receives the money immediately, regardless of which bank or wallet they use.
+3. Money received instantly, regardless of bank or wallet

 This happens within seconds, at any time of day, including weekends and public holidays.